What Is No-Fault Divorce & When Is It Coming to The UK?

 The Justices noted that while the refusal to allow the divorce was legally correct, it left the wife “trapped in [a] loveless marriage.”
 They specifically suggested Parliament revisit the issue.

-That led to the Divorce, Dissolution and Separation Act which is now law, though isn’t scheduled to take effect until Autumn 2021.
 The delay is to allow time to revise existing court forms, online processing and other administrative tools.

 The basis of the new law remains the same: divorce is only possible when a marriage has irretrievably broken down.
 However, the definition of an irretrievable breakdown has expanded through two key changes.